exakat/exakat-docs/Reference/Rulesets.rst

 php-cs-fixable
 ++++++++++++++

-[PHP-CS-FIXER](https://github.com/FriendsOfPHP/PHP-CS-Fixer) is a tool to automatically fix PHP Coding Standards issues.
+`php-cs-fixer <https://github.com/FriendsOfPHP/PHP-CS-Fixer>`_ is a tool to automatically fix PHP Coding Standards issues.
 It applies modifications in the PHP code automatically.
 Exakat finds results which may be automatically updated with PHP-CS-FIXER.

 Total : 11 analysis